India & South Asia

 Some street vendors may try to pressure you into providing a tip or ‘baksheesh.’
 It is important that you only provide a tip if a service has been rendered and you feel the service has been up to standard.
 If you are being asked for ‘baksheesh’ by a provider of an included service, please direct the person to your trip leader or local guide.

-How should I manage my spending money in India & South Asia?
+How should I manage my spending money in India Bhutan and Sri Lanka?

 For India and Sri Lanka it is a good idea to bring some US dollars to change locally.
 ATM’s in large cities are reliable as long as they carry the MasterCard or Cirrus symbols.
 Card skimmers are widely used in 3rd party ATM’s so it is always best to use one that is inside a bank.
 Credit cards are widely accepted in both countries with the exception or local markets.